Bereavement Leave by State — Guide for 2025

 How long should you take off work after a bereavement?

-As stated before, the length of time you will take off depends on your company’s policy concerning funeral leave (or the state you live in).
-Still, if you feel the time you’ll be given to grieve is not enough, you may prolong your leave of absence and use your PTO days instead.
+As stated before, the time you will take off depends on your company’s policy concerning funeral leave (or the state you live in).
+Still, if you feel the time you were given to grieve is not enough, you may prolong your leave of absence and use PTO days instead.

-If you want to learn more about PTO, accruals, benefits, and more, head to the link below:
+🎓 If you want to learn more about PTO, accruals, benefits, and more, head to the link below: Your Ultimate PTO Accrual Guide: Definition, Benefits, and Tips

 What’s the difference between bereavement leave and compassionate leave?

 Sometimes, these two terms are used interchangeably — but they don’t mean the same thing.
-Namely, bereavement leave is time off taken amid the death of a loved one, while compassionate leave is time off granted to an employee to tend to a sick dependant or relative due to different reasons.
+Namely, bereavement leave is time off taken amid the death of a loved one, while compassionate leave is time off granted to an employee to tend to a sick dependant or relative.

 Examples of circumstances when someone may take compassionate leave may include: